 For a glasses user, blurriness, fogging, and glare is not valid, Empire E-lex covers all the above things, so you don’t need to worry.

-You were wearing glasses underneath a paintball mask during an intense battle in pain in the ass if your cover doesn’t fit well on glasses.
+Wearing glasses underneath a paintball mask during an intense battle could be a pain in the ass if your cover doesn’t fit well on glasses.

 So not wearing a mask is out of the equation, you just need to find the appropriate methods to use glasses under the cover, and fortunately, we got the following methods for you.